 - Disengagement which is compounding to nearly $600 billion globally.

-What is the philosophy you practice as a leader within your organization?
-Tell us in the comments section below.
+What is the philosophy you practice as a mindful leader within your organization?
+We'd love to hear from you at firstname.lastname@example.org.